Status Codes Have Stories to Tell

 503 indicates the server temporarily cannot process requests.
 Causes include maintenance, overload, or backend service failures.
 A code frequently seen right after major sales launch or popular ticket releases.

-103 was defined in RFC 8297 in 2017 as a relatively new code that sends hints to the browser to start loading resources while the server prepares the final response.
-Chrome and Cloudflare are advancing support for this code to improve page display speed.
+103 was defined in RFC 8297 in 2017 as a code that sends hints to the browser to start loading resources while the server prepares the final response.
+Chrome added support in 2022, and CDNs such as Cloudflare offer it to improve page load speed.

 The Design Philosophy of Status Codes